Your citizen service number (BSN)

 Which type of registration?

 There are two types of possible municipal registration, depending on the length of your stay in the Netherlands.
-Highly skilled migrants who will be resident for four months or less should read more about the registration procedure for short stay migrants.
+For those migrants who will be resident in the Netherlands for longer than four months, please read on below for more details about the standard registration procedures.
+Internationals who will be resident for four months or less should read more about the registration procedure for short stay migrants.
 Anyone coming from abroad to work or study still requires a BSN number, even for short stays.
-For those migrants who will be resident in the Netherlands for longer than four months, please read on for more details about the standard registration procedures.

-Where you can register in Amsterdam depends on the purpose of your stay:
+Where you can register in depends on the purpose of your stay:

-- Highly skilled migrants: registration is arranged when collecting the initial residence permit
+- Municipal registration is arranged when collecting the initial residence permit

-- Highly skilled migrants who receive their residence permit directly from the IND can use this form to schedule an appointment for municipal registration
+- Those who receive their residence permit directly from the IND can use this form to schedule an appointment for municipal registration

 - Intermediaries (relocation agents, immigration lawyers, tax advisers, company contacts etc) can make an appointment for registration